apache/zeppelin/docs/install/install.md

 ## Zeppelin Installation
-Welcome to your first trial to explore Zeppelin !
+Welcome to your first trial to explore Zeppelin!

 In this documentation, we will explain how you can install Zeppelin from **Binary Package** or build from **Source** by yourself.
-Plus, you can see all of Zeppelin's configurations in the **Zeppelin Configuration** section below.
+Plus, you can see all of Zeppelin's configurations in the [Zeppelin Configuration](install.html#zeppelin-configuration) section below.

 ### Install with Binary Package